biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

   #  skip this if you already have cpanm installed
   cpan App::cpanminus

-  #  this was added is post 0.99_004 and is not in the task file yet
-  cpanm HTTP::Tiny

   # Now install the rest of the dependencies
   cpanm Task::Biodiverse::NoGUI